dataArtisans/flink-training-web/dataStream/3-handsOn.md

 The following **[exercise instructions]({{ site.baseurl }}/exercises/toFromKafka.html)** contain instructions and hints to adapt your programs.

-### Writing to Elasticsearch (and visualizing data with Kibana)
+### Writing to Elasticsearch and visualizing data with Kibana

-The second exercise of this lesson is to modify the [Popular Places program]( {{ site.baseurl }}/exercises/popularPlaces.html) (either the original program or the version that reads from Kafka) such that it writes the result to an Elasticsearch index.
+The second exercise of this lesson is to modify the [Popular Places program]( {{ site.baseurl }}/exercises/popularPlaces.html) such that it writes the result to an Elasticsearch index.
 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is a popular distributed search engine available under Apache License.
 The following instructions show how to set up a local Elasticsearch instance.

 #### Setup Elasticsearch